docker/compose/docs/install.md

 ## Uninstallation

-To uninstall Docker Compose if you installed using `curl`:
+To uninstall Docker Compose if you installed using `wget` or `curl`:

-    $ rm /usr/local/bin/docker-compose
+    $ sudo rm -f /usr/local/bin/docker-compose

 To uninstall Docker Compose if you installed using `pip`: